nacos-group/grpc-java-registry-nacos/README.md

 # grpc-nacos-java

-this is common way of GRPC Nacos Java integration.
+this is common way of gRPC Nacos Java integration.
 Please feel free to add more features with this repo by sending pull requests and raising a issue.

 ## Features